Laciann/GoodMood/readme.md

 Just a test read me file, I guess.
 On a side note...
 Kshitiz still hasn't coded yet.
-This read me file will when Kshitiz Chaudhary(not Gautam) writes his first line of code.
+This read me file will change when Kshitiz Chaudhary(not Gautam) writes his first line of code.